The

 Edge Count

-These tools share a common type and are displayed in the argument in the same order as in Aurora Focus.
+These tools share a common type and display in the argument in the same order as in Aurora Focus.

 The following code snippet describes the input argument in TypeScript.
 In a typical development process, it is recommended to use the field subtitles feature in the editor.